xdevplatform/Gnip-Insights-Interface/README.md

 which is part of the `gnip_insights_interface` package.
 We provide a script for command-line interface called `tweet_engagements.py`.
 The script provides direct access the the three endpoint of the API: total counts (`-T`), 28 hour summary (`-D`, for "day"), as well as an aggregating function (`-H`) which combines the data from results over an arbitrary time range.
-See the help menu.
+See the help option.

+Custom groupings and engagements types are set with a YAML configuration file specified with the `-c` option.
+See example config in the `example` directory in the repository.

 # Audience API Interface